 Most common reasons for FLSA non-compliance

-Although the two examples of restaurant owners found liable for employee back pay illustrate the importance of FLSA compliance, they’re not the only type of non-compliance issues.
+Although the example of the restaurant owner found liable for employee back pay illustrates the importance of FLSA compliance, it’s not the only type of non-compliance issue.
 It may come as a surprise to learn that the most common reason businesses face FLSA lawsuits or DOL audits is the misclassification of employees as exempt rather than non-exempt.

 It’s important to understand the difference between these two classifications: